-- Subscription Day any Business Day on which shares may be purchased at the NAV calculated on the same Subscription Day as at the previous Valuation Day.
-Certain jurisdictions do not permit subscriptions to be processed on local holidays. - Subscription Fee a fee which the Fund may charge upon subscription for Shares, equal to a percentage of the Subscription Price or such other amount specified for each Sub-Fund or Share Class in the Supplement, where applicable. - Subscription Form the forms and other documents, as issued or accepted by the Fund from time to time, which the Fund requires the investor or the person acting on behalf of the investor to complete, sign, and return to the Fund or its agent, with the supporting documentation, in order to make an initial and/or additional application for subscription to Shares. - Subscription Price the price at which investors may subscribe for Shares on a Subscription Day, as determined for each Sub-Fund or Share Class on the basis of the Net Asset Value per Share as of that Subscription Day and in accordance with the provisions of this Prospectus. - Subscriptionthe period of time by the end of which the subscriber is required to pay the Subscription Price (plus any Subscription Fee) to the Fund.
-The Subscription Settlement Period is specified for each Sub-Fund or Share Class in the Supplement. - Supplement the supplement(s) to this Prospectus for each specific Sub-Fund, which form part of this Prospectus. - Sustainability factor means environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters - Sustainability risk Means an environmental, social or governance event or condition that, if it occurs, could cause an actual or a potential material negative impact on the value of an investment - Transferableshares in companies and other securities equivalent to shares in companies, bonds and other forms of securitised debt, and any other negotiable securities which carry the right to acquire any such transferable securities by subscription or exchange. - UCI undertaking for collective investment within the meaning of article 1(2)(a) and (b) of the UCITS Directive, being an open-ended undertaking with the sole object of collective investment of capital raised from the public, in accordance with the principle of risk-spreading, in transferable securities and other liquid financial assets. - UCITS undertaking for collective investment in transferable securities.
+SFTR Regulation (EU) 2015/2365 of the European Parliament and of the Council of 25 November 2015 on transparency of securities financing transactions and of reuse and amending Regulation (EU) No 648/2012.
+Share Class a class of Shares of a Sub-Fund created by the Board of Directors, as described in Section 8.1 of this Prospectus.
+For the purposes of this Prospectus, each Sub-Fund shall be deemed to comprise at least one Share Class.
+Shareholder any registered holder of Shares.
+Shares shares of a Sub-Fund or Share Class issued by the Fund.
+Sub-Fund a separate portfolio of assets established for one or more Share Classes of the Fund which is invested in accordance with a specific Investment Objective.
+The specifications of each Sub-Fund will be described in the relevant Supplement.
+Subscription Day any Business Day on which shares may be purchased at the NAV calculated on the same Subscription Day as at the previous Valuation Day.
+Certain jurisdictions do not permit subscriptions to be processed on local holidays.
+Subscription Fee a fee which the Fund may charge upon subscription for Shares, equal to a percentage of the Subscription Price or such other amount specified for each Sub-Fund or Share Class in the Supplement, where applicable.
+Subscription Form the forms and other documents, as issued or accepted by the Fund from time to time, which the Fund requires the investor or the person acting on behalf of the investor to complete, sign, and return to the Fund or its agent, with the supporting documentation, in order to make an initial and/or additional application for subscription to Shares.
+Subscription Price the price at which investors may subscribe for Shares on a Subscription Day, as determined for each Sub-Fund or Share Class on the basis of the Net Asset Value per Share as of that Subscription Day and in accordance with the provisions of this Prospectus.

+Subscription Settlement Period the period of time by the end of which the subscriber is required to pay the Subscription Price (plus any Subscription Fee) to the Fund.
+The Subscription Settlement Period is specified for each Sub-Fund or Share Class in the Supplement.
+Supplement the supplement(s) to this Prospectus for each specific Sub-Fund, which form part of this Prospectus.
+Sustainability factor means environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters Sustainability risk Means an environmental, social or governance event or condition that, if it occurs, could cause an actual or a potential material negative impact on the value of an investment Transferable Security shares in companies and other securities equivalent to shares in companies, bonds and other forms of securitised debt, and any other negotiable securities which carry the right to acquire any such transferable securities by subscription or exchange.
+UCI undertaking for collective investment within the meaning of article 1(2)(a) and (b) of the UCITS Directive, being an open-ended undertaking with the sole object of collective investment of capital raised from the public, in accordance with the principle of risk-spreading, in transferable securities and other liquid financial assets.
+UCI Administrator the UCI administrator appointed by the Management Company and the Fund in accordance with the provisions of the 2010 Law and the Administration Agreement, as identified in the Directory.
+UCITS undertaking for collective investment in transferable securities.
 US Dollar or USD the lawful currency of the United States.

-US Investment the US Investment Company Act of 1940, as amended.
-Company Act
+US Investment Company Act the US Investment Company Act of 1940, as amended.